shafin08/Bear-problem/README.md

 Each person moves at a different pace:

-• Person A can cross the bridge in 1.5 minute
+- Person A can cross the bridge in 1.5 minute
-• Person B can cross the bridge in 3 minutes
+- Person B can cross the bridge in 3 minutes
-• Person C can cross the bridge in 7.5 minutes
+- Person C can cross the bridge in 7.5 minutes
-• Person D can cross the bridge in 10 minutes
+- Person D can cross the bridge in 10 minutes

+Each pair moves at the pace of its slowest member; i.e., Person A and Person B will take 10 minutes to cross if they go together.
+The problem is how can the whole group get to the other side of the bridge in the shortest possible time?